 Percy Burrell [illegible]

-The Burrell family were for several generations printers associated with the Pitt Press, University of Cambridge.
+Relationship: The Burrell family were, for several generations, printers associated with the Pitt Press, University of Cambridge.
 Walter and Maude Eliza were the parents of Lillian Maud, Herbert Walter, and Percival Burrell.

 Walter Burrell was born in late 1850 or early 1851 in Cambridge, son of Henry Burrell (c.1822‒1904) and Emma Burrell (c.1824‒97).
 Henry and Emma had at least five sons and three daughters: Ellen (c.1848‒), Alfred (c.1849‒), Walter (c.1850‒97), Arthur (c.1853‒), Edwin (c.1855‒), Mary Ann (c.1857‒), Ernest (c.1864‒), and Kate (c.1868‒).
 Henry was a ‛printer electrotypist’ (his brother John is given as a ‛printer’ in the 1841 census, so it is likely that his father John had also been a printer in the early 19th century); and by the age of 20 Walter himself was a ‛printer machine minder’ (his elder brother Alfred was a ‛printer compositor’ and younger brother Arthur a ‛printer packer’).